Liga Nacional de Cuba: Competition format

 In "Torneo Apertura", the 16 clubs are geographically divided into the "Grupo Occidental" and "Grupo Oriental", with 8 clubs each, and playing against its clubs' group on a double round-robin basis a total of 14 games.
-The top three clubs of each group will advance to the "Torneo Clausura", and with the winners of each group also playing a final match ("Torneo Apertura Final").
+The top three clubs of each group advance to the "Torneo Clausura", with the winners of each group also playing a final match ("Torneo Apertura Final").